 Best Heat Lamps for Snakes

-If you’re planning to purchase a heat lamp for your snake’s tank, there are several things to keep in mind.
-Let’s take a quick look at some of the factors:
+If you’re planning to purchase a heat lamp for your snake’s

 The wattage requirements depend on the tank’s size.
 Using high-wattage lamps in smaller tanks may lead to overheating.
 Typically, 40-wattage lamps are ideal for 10-gallon tanks whereas 60-wattage lamps are ideal for 20-gallon tanks.

 Heat lamps consist of a specific type of heat bulbs.
 These include incandescent bulbs that are responsible for emitting a bright white light and also, for heating the